Shrewsbury and Telford NHS Trust admits failures after two patients die

 One of the charges related to the death of patient Mohammed Ismael Zaman in 2019 at the Royal Shrewsbury Hospital.

-He died of severe blood loss while undergoing dialysis at the hospital, Telford Magistrates' Court heard.
+The 31-year-old died of severe blood loss while undergoing dialysis, Telford Magistrates' Court heard.

-The second patient, who also being treated at the Royal Shrewsbury Hospital, died after their head became trapped between a bed and rails.
+Max Dingle, in his 80s, died after his head became trapped between a mattress and bed rail while he was being treated at the Royal Shrewsbury Hospital.

-Shrewsbury and Telford Hospital NHS Trust (SaTH) admitted three counts of failing to provide treatment and care in a safe way, resulting in harm or loss.
+Shrewsbury and Telford Hospital NHS Trust (SaTH) admitted three counts of failing to provide treatment and care in a safe way, resulting in harm or loss, between October 2019 and May 2020.

 Charges were brought against the trust by the Care Quality Commission (CQC) under the Health and Social Care Act 2008.